11/7/2024

 Mike Novogratz

 Yeah, guys, good morning.
 Beautiful day in New York.
 Again, apologies for the late start and the difficulties with the conferencing.
 But we're here.
 Listen, yesterday, I was thinking about this last night, was probably the most important day in the history of Galaxy and certainly an unbelievably important day for the cryptocurrency industry.
 We started Galaxy with this idea that we were going to be a bridge between the crypto community and institutions.
-And I think with the election of Donald Trump and what he has pledged to be a very liberal policy, we're at the very beginning of what I think will be, you know, 52 weeks or 104 weeks of one piece of good news every week.
-Why do I think that?
-Right.
-Again, I did it.
-I did it publicly support Donald Trump as president.
-I was actually on the other side, but I was always pro crypto.
-And I thought, let's do the best we can, you know, to have a bipartisan agreement.
-I do think the Democrats have warmed to crypto, but Republicans are going all in.
-And, you know, first and foremost, if you look at the people Trump is going to have around him, right, RFK made one of the most aggressive and optimistic crypto speeches at Nashville.
-J.D.
-Vance, Peter Thiel, Howard Lutnick, who's running the transition team, you know, who owns Canterford Shales, who's very engaged in the market, both in stable coins and as a holder of crypto.
-And so when the people around the table, all like our industry, you've got to think good things are coming.
-What's most important is people.
-And so SEC, FDIC, OCC, these appointments, which we'll learn about in the next two to twelve weeks, two to sixteen weeks, really will define a tone of what this industry feels like.
-Right.
-Repealing SAB 21, the accounting rule that has really stopped most traditional custodians for participating in our industry is going to get repealed very quickly.
-And so when you bring in the Bank of New York and the state streets as custodians, when you allow trade by competitors to own crypto on their balance sheet, it is going to unleash a tsunami of institutional participation.
+And I think with the election of Donald Trump and what he has pledged to be a very liberal crypto policy, we're at the very beginning of what I think will be, you know, 52 weeks or 104 weeks of one piece of good news every week.
+Why do I think that, right?
+Again, I didn't publicly support Donald Trump as president.
+I was actually on the other side, but I was always pro-crypto.
+And I thought, let's do the best we can to have a bipartisan agreement.
+I do think the Democrats have warmed to crypto, but the Republicans are going all in.
+And, you know, first and foremost, if you look at the people Trump is going to have around him, right?
+RFK made one of the most aggressive and optimistic crypto speeches at Nashville.
+JD Vance, Peter Thiel, Howard Lutnick, who's running the transition team, who owns Cantor Fitzgerald, who's very engaged in the market, both in stable coins and as a holder of crypto.
+And so when the people around the table all like our industry, you've got to think good things are coming.
+What's most important is is people.
+And so, SEC, FDIC, OCC, these appointments, which we'll learn about in the next, you know, two to 12 weeks, two to 16 weeks, really will define a tone of what this industry feels like, right?
+Repealing SAB 21, right?
+The accounting rule that has really stopped most traditional custodians for participating in our industry is going to get repealed very quickly.
+And so when you bring in the Bank of New York and the State Streets as custodians, when you allow TradeFi competitors to own crypto on their balance sheet, it is going to unleash a tsunami of institutional participation.
 We see this as a great opportunity.
-We have been partnering with trade by companies since we've started.
-We also see it as a threat.
-We're going to have to work that much harder to keep them out as the traditional players start getting involved more and more in our markets.
-But the TLDR is it's going to bring in a ton of money.
+We have been partnering with TradeFi companies Since we've started, we also see it as a threat.
+We're going to have to work that much harder to keep a moat as the traditional players start getting involved more and more in our markets.
+But the TLDR, it's going to bring in a ton of money.
 And when a ton of money comes into our space, prices go up and innovation happens.
 And so I couldn't be more excited.
-Yesterday was our our largest trading day of the year, &L-wise.
-You would expect that when markets were all up 10 percent.
-We own a lot of crypto.
-But our franchise was operating at full bore, trading with counterparties both in the U.S. and abroad, lending the derivative dash.
+Yesterday was our largest trading day of the year, P&L-wise.
+You would expect that when markets were all up 10% and we own a lot of crypto.
+But our franchise was operating at full bore, trading with counterparties both in the U.S. and abroad, lending the derivative desk.
 And so it really felt like an affirmation of everything we've been working for.
-Chris Ferraro is going to give you a good recap of our last quarter.
-The last quarter seems a little less relevant right now, given that this is kind of a whole new world.
+You know, Chris Ferraro is going to give you a good recap of our last quarter.
+The last quarter seems a little less relevant right now. given that this is kind of a whole new world.
 But we've got a lot of exciting things happening, certainly around the mining data center business.
-I couldn't be more exciting as our company pivots more and more towards AI as well as crypto.
-And so with that, I'm just going to leave you with a short summary of what we've been doing.
-Strong, strong message that this is the beginning, not the end.
-And I couldn't be more excited.
+I couldn't be more exciting as our company, you know, pivots more and more towards AI as well as crypto.
+And so with that, I'm just going to leave you with a, you know, a strong, strong message that this is the beginning, not the end.
+And couldn't be more excited.
 I'll pass it to Chris.
-Thanks,

 speaker